cryptoeconomics-study/website/book/chapter-03.md

 **Difficulty & difficulty adjustment**

-* Difficulty -- The more zeros in a row, the more hashs you have to compute/work you have to do.
+* Difficulty -- The more zeros in a row, the more hashes you have to compute/work you have to do.
 Intuitively you can think of how much longer it takes to flip a coin and get heads once, vs flip a coin and get heads 10 times in a row.

 * Difficulty adjustment -- In order to target a particular blocktime (eg. 1 block every 10 minutes) we adjust the number of zeros the computers need to compute to create a new block.
 So if we find a whole bunch of blocks very quickly with a difficulty of finding 3 zeros in a row, then the protocol will say “ok now find hashes with 4 zeros in a row” and so on.